How to Draw the Proper Structure for 3-Pentanol: A Step-by-Step Guide

 Introduction to 3-Pentanol

 3-Pentanol is an organic compound with the molecular formula C₅H₁₂O.
-It belongs to the alcohol family, characterized by the presence of a hydroxyl group (-OH) bonded to a saturated carbon atom.
-On top of that, the "3" in its name indicates that the hydroxyl group is located on the third carbon atom of the five-carbon chain.
+That's why it belongs to the alcohol family, characterized by the presence of a hydroxyl group (-OH) bonded to a saturated carbon atom.
+But the "3" in its name indicates that the hydroxyl group is located on the third carbon atom of the five-carbon chain.
 Drawing its structure requires understanding IUPAC nomenclature rules, chain numbering, and functional group placement.

 Steps to Draw the Structure of 3-Pentanol